RandomcodeDev/chifir-engine/README.md

 - For Windows, you need Visual Studio 2022 (or any version with C++14 support).
 You can also build with Clang, but you still need VS. You also (will, in the future) need the GDK to build the x64 version.
 - For Xbox 360, you need the SDK, it's on Internet Archive.
-- For Switch, you need version 15.3.2 of the SDK (also on Internet Archive), the private repo, and my private fork of xmake.
+- For Switch, you need version 15.3.2 of the SDK, the private repo, and my private fork of xmake.
+- For PS4, you need version 8.008 of the SDK, the private repo, and my private fork of xmake.
 - For Linux, you need Clang and glibc.
 GCC isn't supported and isn't a priority (maybe I'll add support for MinGW so I can cross compile for Windows).